akhan118/Python-Stocks-Regression-Analysis/README.md

 Forcast stock price one day in the future .

-Prediction_date can be more then one day in the future 😥🤯....
+Prediction_date can be more than one day in the future 😥🤯....

 it uses time series data manipulation and sklearn lineaer model